 “I’ve always made fun of NIMBYs, so I struggled with the decision to speak out against the mine proposal,” said Bryan.
 After weighing past experiences with mining companies and thinking about the impacts that such an operation would have on his livelihood as well as that of friends and neighbors in the region, the decision was clear for Bryan.
 “Gold mines are historically short-lived, but Yellowstone tourism is dependable.”

-To that point, in 2016, more than 4.2 million people visited Yellowstone National Park and left behind more than $520 million in tourism dollars in surrounding communities, supporting more than 8,100 jobs.
 “The spectacular public lands, agricultural heritage, clean rivers and streams surrounding this area give the region a competitive advantage,“ said Tracy.
 "The lifeblood of our economy is tied to these high-quality natural resources.”

 Back at Chico Hot Springs, Bryan, Colin and Tracy reflected on when they left their businesses and families to travel to Washington, D.C., to speak up for their community and way of life.
 In what was Bryan’s second time traveling east of Montana (and “way out of my comfort zone”) last spring, he boarded a train (the rest of the group chose to fly) to meet with elected officials and share their concerns.
 The group spoke on behalf of the Yellowstone Gateway Business Coalition, comprised of more than 340 local businesses that have joined together to protect the local economy from the two proposed gold mines.
 Their message was a simple one: Yellowstone is worth far more than gold.